-The Cleveland Mounted Police have a rich history that spans over 100 years.
+The Cleveland Mounted Police Unit is over 100 years old

 ♦ Although horses were used in police work from the City’s inception in 1836, the current Mounted Unit traces its roots to the Cleveland Cavalry, formed in 1877.
 In 1895, its name was changed to Troop A, 107th Cavalry Regiment, Ohio National Guard, but it was popularly known as the Black Horse Troop.

 ♦ “Big Kentucky Thoroughbred Is Cleverest, Fastest, Gentlest Animal in the Department Stables” published in the Cleveland News Circa 1904.

 ♦ Most accounts date the formation of the Mounted Police Unit to the years 1905-1909, when Police Chief Fred Kohler borrowed two horses and assigned two patrolmen to mounted patrol.